-This course equips you with the knowledge and skills to develop, install, operate, and maintain industrial equipment and machinery, use industry-standard design and analysis software, solve engineering issues and enhance efficiency.
+This course teaches you the following: The knowledge to develop, install, operate, and maintain industrial equipment and machinery, use industry-standard design and analysis software, solve engineering issues and enhance efficiency.

-The theoretical knowledge, broader skillset, and hands-on experience you gain with this course are in demand in many industries such as petroleum, automotive, construction, mining, mineral processing, power, and aerospace manufacturing.
+The theoretical knowledge, broader skillset, and hands-on experience you gain with this course are in demand in many industries.
+These include petroleum, automotive, construction, mining, mineral processing, power, and aerospace manufacturing.

 9. Working Hours And Conditions

 Industrial engineers usually work in an office or within the operations centre.
-For example, thy may work in hospitals to streamline their operations or in a factory to troubleshoot production issues.
+For example, they may work in hospitals to streamline their operations or in a factory to troubleshoot production issues.

 They spend a lot of time in front of a computer to examine the data they have gathered and build solutions to prevent problems.

-Some work in both areas where they develop systems in an office setting and travel to varying sites to supervise their implementation.
+Some work in both areas, developing systems in an office setting and travelling to varying sites to supervise their implementation.
 It often makes their work stressful at times.

 Full-time Industrial engineers work for standard work hours five days a week.
-If employed in a manufacturing firm, you may require working in shifts that include late night or the weekend.
+If employed in a manufacturing firm, you may do shift work that includes late nights or weekends.